 Planning Suggestion: For taxpayers who are owners of closely-held corporations or a corporation that was converted to an S corporation, there may be some planning opportunities available.
-Your client service professional can be consulted for further guidance.

-Tax-Free Rollover Into Specialized Small Business Investment Companies
+Tax-Free Rollover into Specialized Small Business Investment Companies

 An individual may elect to avoid tax on gains from sales of publicly traded securities to the extent the sales proceeds are used to purchase common stock or a partnership interest in a specialized small business investment company licensed by the Small Business Administration under the 1958 Small Business Investment Act.
 The rollover of sale proceeds must occur within 60 days of the sale.

 The maximum gain that may be avoided annually for a single individual or a married couple filing jointly is the lesser of (i) \$50,000 or (ii) \$500,000 reduced by any gain avoided in previous years.
 The limits for married individuals filing separate returns are one-half of these amounts.